Part Two: Killing us Softly

 I believe you cannot fully address any emotional issue until you intimately understand every aspect of it: from the underlying causes to the specific pain points within.
 Throughout this series, I want to help you come to understand the ins and outs of the opioid crisis, not only in order to gain a better understanding of one of the most important issues of our time, but to demonstrate how each of us can fall prey to addiction—and that there is a way out.
 With the help of patient stories like Jeff’s and expert analysis and insight from my team at Potomac Psychiatry, in future blogs we’ll dive even further into the opioid crisis headfirst, discussing what opioids are, how they affect us, who is susceptible, and how the crisis came to become one of the worst in history.

 Like Jeff, your mood or anxiety may be adversely affected by a hormone imbalance; or vitamin or other deficiencies.
 Want to learn how to uncover these conditions and feel better quickly?
-Click here to immediately download my mini-book that will guide you on uncovering the biologic causes of your depression or anxiety, and simultaneously preorder my new book Becoming Whole: A Healing Companion to Ease Emotional Pain and Find Self-Love.
+Read my mini-book that will guide you on uncovering the biologic causes of your depression or anxiety.

 A Tip to Ease Emotional Pain™